Pulakeshin II

 A son of the Chalukya monarch Kirttivarman I, Pulakeshin overthrew his uncle Mangalesha to gain control of the throne.
 He suppressed a rebellion by Appayika and Govinda, and decisively defeated the Kadambas of Banavasi in the south.
 The Alupas and the Gangas of Talakadu recognized his suzerainty.
 He consolidated the Chalukya control over the western coast by subjugating the Mauryas of Konkana.
 His Aihole inscription also credits him with subjugating the Latas, the Malavas, and the Gurjaras in the north.

 The most notable military achievement of Pulakeshin was his victory over the powerful northern emperor Harshavardhana, whose failure to conquer the Chalukyan territories to the south is attested by the Chinese pilgrim Xuanzang.
 In the east, Pulakeshin subjugated the rulers of Dakshina Kosala and Kalinga.
 After defeating the Vishnukundina monarch, he appointed his brother Vishnu-vardhana as the governor of eastern Deccan; this brother later established the independent Eastern Chalukya dynasty of Vengi.
-Pulakeshin also achieved some successes against the Pallavas in the south, but was ultimately defeated during an invasion by the Pallava monarch Narasimhavarman I.
+Pulakeshin also achieved some successes against the Pallavas in the south, but was ultimately defeated and possibly killed during an invasion by the Pallava monarch Narasimhavarman I in c.
+642–643 CE.

+Pulakeshi was a Vaishnavite, but was tolerant of other faiths, including Shaivite Hinduism, Buddhism, and Jainism.
 He patronized several Jaina scholars, including Ravikirtti, who composed his Aihole inscription.

 Names and titles

 Two variants of Pulakeshin's name appear in the Chalukya records: Pulikeshin (IAST: Pulikeśin) and Polekeshin (IAST: Polekeśin).
-"Ereya" appears to have been another of his names: the Peddavaduguru inscription calls him "Ereyatiyadigal" (or "Ereyitiyadigal"), and the Bijapur-Mumbai inscription mentions the variant "Eraja".
+"Ereya" appears to have been another of his names: the Peddavaduguru inscription calls him "Ereyatiyadigal" (or "Ereyitiyadigal"), the Bijapur-Mumbai inscription mentions the variant "Eraja", and the Shanka Basadi inscription Basti-Bana Pulakeśi calls him "Ereyamma".
 Historian K. V. Ramesh theorizes that Ereya was the pre-coronation name of Pulakeshin.

 Satyashraya ("refuge of truth"), a hereditary biruda (epithet) of Pulakeshin, was commonly used as a substitute for his name in the dynasty's records.
 He was the dynasty's most celebrated ruler, because of which the subsequent rulers called their dynasty Satyashraya-kula ("family of Satyashraya").

 The imperial titles of Pulakeshin include Bhattaraka and Maharajadhiraja ("King of great kings").
 Besides, he also used the family epithets Shri-prithvi-vallabha, Vallabha, and Shri-vallabha.
 Pulakeshin also assumed the title Parameshvara ("Supreme Lord") after defeating Harsha, as attested by his Bijapur-Mumbai inscription.

 The Chinese traveler Xuanzang calls him Pu-lo-ki-she.
 The Persian historian Al-Tabari calls him Paramesa or Pharmis, probably a Persian transcription of his title Parameshvara.